Gout Pain Treatments

 The effect of the cold will slow your circulation down, by constricting your blood flow.

-This reduced blood flow then in turn minimises the potential swelling and helps to reduce the intense pressure around a gut-affect joint.
+This reduced blood flow then in turn minimises the potential swelling and helps to reduce the intense pressure around a badly-affected joint.

 HOWEVER, just a little word of caution – whatever you do, don’t pressure wrap your joint.